 Create a Checklist to Keep Track of Everything

-When you don’t have everything under control, dealing with moving stress becomes even more challenging.
+When you don’t have everything under control, dealing with moving stress and relocation depression becomes even more challenging.
 Don’t let things slip out of your hands and spiral out of control.
 Create a plan and write it all down in the form of a checklist.
 That way, you won’t have to worry about forgetting something crucial that can cause you any problem later on.
 It will also be easy to keep track of everything still waiting to be done.

 Cancel Your Utilities and Update Your Address